ICE agents attempted to detain a man and pepper-sprayed an observer on Salinas Street Wednesday

 Your News Channel reached out to the Department of Homeland Security to confirm the presence of federal law enforcement personnel and asked multiple questions about the nature and purpose of Wednesday's action.

 An ICE-affiliated email responded, "Please provide photos or videos of this event so we can research further.
-Visuals help us determine what agency might be involved" without answering any questions asked by Your News Channel nor confirming the presence of ICE agents.
+Visuals help us determine what agency might be involved" without answering any questions asked by Your News Channel nor confirming the presence of ICE agents at the exact time and location detailed in this article.

-Your News Channel provided cropped images depicting the insignias on the front and back of the agent who used pepper-spray at the scene without showing observers nor sharing the origin of the videos shared with the station.
+Your News Channel provided cropped images depicting the insignias on the front and back of the agent who used pepper-spray at the scene without showing observers nor sharing the origin of the videos provided to our station.

 The federal agency has not responded to that email.

-In December, a spokesperson on behalf of the Department of Homeland Security told Your News Channel during an email exchange about detentions in the area that, "ICE is conducting routine immigration law enforcement operations across the nation on a daily basis.
+In December, a spokesperson on behalf of the Department of Homeland Security told Your News Channel during an email exchange about prior detentions that, "ICE is conducting routine immigration law enforcement operations across the nation on a daily basis.
 Due to our operational tempo and increased interest in our mission, we are not able to research every arrest."